A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets

 \begin{itemize} \tightlist \item \emph{xgb}: Gradient boosting classifier as implemented by the XGBoost package \item \emph{xrf}: Random forest as implemented by the XGBoost package \end{itemize}

 And the final algorithm is from the LightGBM package \citep{ke2017lightgbm} :

 \begin{itemize} \tightlist \item \emph{lgbm}: Gradient boosting classifier as implemented by the LightGBM \end{itemize}

-The large-large results reflect the case were a large number of algorithm is being compared on a large number of data sets.
-Most of the curated sets of data sets, for example PMLB \citep{Olson2017PMLB}, the KEEL imbalance data sets \citep{alcala2011keel}, the OpenML-CC18 Curated Classification benchmark \citep{oml-benchmarking-suites} include on the order of 100 data sets.
-We believe that, in a large case, a researcher will be comparing around 20 different algorithms, but we are aware of some published research that test many more algorithms, for example around 50 \citep{wainer2021tune}, or around 100 \citep{fernandez2014we, wang2021comparing}.
-But it is important to notice that these three examples did not perform statistical tests to confirm that the differences are statistically significant (within the frequentist framework) or made any other probabilistic claim (within a Bayesian framework).
-The ll-results are available as part of the R package developed for this research (see Section \ref{sec:code}).
+The large-large results reflect the scenario where a large number of algorithms are compared on a large number of data sets.
+Most curated sets of data sets, such as PMLB \citep{Olson2017PMLB}, KEEL imbalanced data sets \citep{alcala2011keel}, and the OpenML-CC18 Curated Classification benchmark \citep{oml-benchmarking-suites}, include around 100 data sets.
+In this scenario, a researcher might typically compare around 20 algorithms, although there are some studies that test up to 50 \citep{wainer2021tune} or 100 \citep{fernandez2014we, wang2021comparing}.
+However, these studies do not perform statistical tests to confirm the statistical significance of their results within the frequentist framework or make any other probabilistic claims within a Bayesian framework.
+The $\ell\ell$-results are part of the R package developed for this research (Section \ref{sec:code}).

 The other use cases are: